aws-samples/serverless-patterns/public-nlb-or-alb-private-api-cfn/README.md

     #Enter NLB if you want to deploy the setup with Network Load Balancer or ALB if you want to deploy this setup with Application Load Balancer.
 	- Enter value for NlbOrAlb

     #Enter Yes or yes if you want to deploy all resources in same account.
-To deploy API and backend lambda resource in different account, enter NO or no and then deploy the crossAccResources.yaml in different account.
+To deploy API and backend lambda resource in different account, enter No or no and then deploy the crossAccResources.yaml in different account.
     - Enter value for SameAccount

 1. For cross account deployment of API and backend resource